template (master branch) and source for hardware projects (other branches)

 • small: no need to build it as compact as possible

-• A or micro-B 3.0: the connectors that support it are obvious, and it's rare they are used for anything else than Super-Speed transfer (plus they are less common or problematic)
+• A to micro-B 3.0: the connectors that support it are obvious, and it's rare they are used for anything else than Super-Speed transfer (plus they are less common or problematic)

 • Power Delivery capabilities: this requires complex host software communicating with the eMarker chip in the cable